Physician assistant: Scope of practice (Canada)

-Compensation
+Compensation (Canada)

 Physician assistant salaries in civilian practice in Canada are relatively new and can range from approximately $80,000 CAD for entry level positions to $142,000 CAD a year for experienced providers which are not on call and up to $178,000 CAD for experienced providers which are on call.
 The physician assistant profession is newer to civilian practice in Canada.
 The compensation report published in 2019 by the Canadian Association of Physician Assistants outlines the typical salaries across Canada being an entry median salary of approximately $80,000 CAD and an experienced median salary of approximately $105,000 CAD.

-Regulation
+Regulation (Canada)

 Physician assistants are currently practicing across Canada in the Canadian Armed Forces as commissioned officers in domestic and international environments and have been in practice since the 1960s.
 Physician assistants outside of the Canadian Armed Forces practice usually in the public health care system in the provinces of Manitoba, Ontario, New Brunswick, Nova Scotia, and Alberta.
 Physician assistants have been regulated in Manitoba since 1999 and in New Brunswick since 2009 and are registrants of their respective provincial college of physicians and surgeons.
-In Ontario, Alberta and Nova Scotia the profession is not regulated at this time.
 Physician assistants in Ontario were introduced in 2007 to the public health system as a joint venture between the Ontario Ministry of Health and the Ontario Medical Association.
-In Alberta, a registry has been established for physician assistants under the College of Physicians and Surgeons of Alberta with future regulation underway.
-In Ontario, future regulation has been discussed by the Ontario Ministry of Health in which physician assistants would be members of the College of Physicians and Surgeons of Ontario.
-Physician assistants are represented by the Canadian Association of Physician Assistants, which originally was formed in October 1999 as the "Canadian Academy of Physician Assistants".
+In PEI, Alberta, Nova Scotia, Ontario, and Saskatchewan, PA is a regulated profession.

+Physician assistants are represented by the Canadian Association of Physician Assistants, which originally was formed in October 1999.

+As of 2023, PAs scope of practice in Canada is described at their website: